docker-ci/tutorials/nginx_mongo_node/tutorial.md

 # Launching node application that serves static files through nginx with docker-ci

 At some point you want to use nginx.
-It's fast, reliable.
+It's fast and reliable.
 In this example i will show how to build a nodejs application with nginx as a frontend server.
 To make a bit more complicated - let's say, we want our static files served though nginx.

 You can launch this code, cloning [this](https://github.com/docker-ci/tutorials/tree/master/nginx_mongo_node) code from github